 Question Two: Can you lose what you never earned?
 If salvation is entirely God's work — chosen before birth, purchased by blood, sealed by the Spirit — then losing it would require God to fail.
 To break His own chain.
 But if it depends even one percent on you, it is exactly as fragile as you are.
 And you know how fragile that is.

 The Arminian must live in that fragility.
-The Reformed believer rests in hands that do not tremble.
+The Reformed believer never has to.

 Why "Both Are Valid" Is the Most Dangerous Answer

 The most popular answer on the internet to this debate is some version of: "Both have merit.
 Godly Christians hold both views.
 It's a mystery."
 It sounds humble.
 It is not.
 The two systems make mutually exclusive claims about grace itself.
 One says faith is a gift.
 The other says faith is a human contribution.
 One says the difference between the saved and the lost is God's choice.
 The other says it is yours.
-You cannot hold both any more than you can hold that the earth is both round and flat.
-You cannot hold that both the surgeon and the tumor have valid perspectives on your body.
+You cannot hold both any more than you can hold that both the surgeon and the tumor have valid perspectives on your body.

 And if the Arminian position is wrong — if faith is a gift and humans cannot choose God on their own — then telling people both views are valid gives them permission to trust in their own righteousness indefinitely.
 That is not tolerance.
 That is spiritual malpractice.